paulsonkoly/calc/Readme.md

 ### Loop and Conditionals

-The only loop syntax is the while loop.
+while loops are a simple construct of a loop condition and a loop body. for loops have to be used with iterators.
 Conditional code can be written with the if or the if .. else .. structures.
 As these are statements they end at the first newline, but one can use blocks to write multi line body loops and conditionals.
 This should explain why the first two examples are valid, but the third one is not.

     if true 1 else 2
     >  1